RISE-UNIBAS/metagrapho-tropy/README.md

 ## To dos

-- [x] fix bug where items w/ empty text do not get imported
-- [ ] fix bug where items w/ >1 text regions do not get imported
-- [x] add CITATION.cff
-- [x] add documentation via Sphinx and pages
-- [x] release with Zenodo DOI
 - [ ] add tutorial
 - [ ] add metadata on transcription provenance
 - [ ] add unittests based on sample data